Thelukepet/course/assignments/P-commoncrawl.md

 To authenticate through Kerberos _on a Linux or Windows machine_ **outside** the Docker image, which will be necessary to use the ResourceManager from your web-browser, [follow these steps](kerberos.html) (provided without warranty, by me).

+_You can skip the previous step if it is the first time you go through this information, but it is necessary eventually to be able to inspect the ResourceManager web UI._

 #### Setting up Spark environment